esride-nik/arcgis-jssdk_react_mobx_pattern/README.md

-# Minimalistic ArcGIS Maps SDK for JavaScript with React
+# Minimalistic ArcGIS Maps SDK for JavaScript with React and MobX

 ## The template